MicrosoftDocs/security/zero-trust/apply-zero-trust-azure-services-overview.md

 # Overview – Apply Zero Trust principles to Azure services

+**Summary:** To apply Zero Trust principles to Azure services, you need to determine the set of infrastructure components required to support your desired workload, and then apply Zero Trust principles to those components.

 This series of articles helps you apply the [principles of Zero Trust](zero-trust-overview.md) to your services in Microsoft Azure using a multi-disciplinary methodology.
 Zero Trust is a security strategy.
 It is not a product or a service, but an approach in designing and implementing the following set of security principles:

 - Verify explicitly